AnwaltdeRepo/fe-developer-test/README.md

 - https://gorest.co.in/public/v2/todos

-Please note: To access those APIs you need an access token which you can get here: https://gorest.co.in
+Please note: To access those APIs you need an access token which you can get here: https://gorest.co.in Feel free to use either REST or GraphQL.

 # Environment
 - Docker as container management tool can be used but it's not a must